enrilos/relify/README.md

 # 😌 relify

-Relax yourself by using relify - the relief app.
+Relax yourself with relify - the relief app.

 # Introduction